Education in Bihar: History of education

-Historically, Bihar has been a major center of learning, home to the ancient universities of Nalanda (est. 450 CE), Odantapura (est. 550 CE), and Vikramashila (est. 783 CE).
-The Nalanda and Vikramshila universities were destroyed by the Islamic invader Bakhtiyar Khilji in 1200 CE.
+Historically, Bihar has been home to the ancient universities of Nalanda (est. 450 CE), Odantapura (est. 550 CE), and Vikramashila (est. 783 CE).
+The Nalanda and Vikramshila universities were destroyed during the military campaigns of Bakhtiyar Khilji in c.
+1200 CE.

-Bihar saw a revival of its education system during the later part of the British rule, when Patna University, the seventh oldest university of the Indian subcontinent, was established in 1917.
-Some other centers of high learning established under British rule are Patna College (est. 1839), Bihar School of Engineering (est. 1900; now known as National Institute of Technology, Patna), Prince of Wales Medical College (est. 1925; now Patna Medical College and Hospital), Science College, Patna (est. 1928), Patna Women's College, Bihar Veterinary College (est. 1927), and Imperial Agriculture Research Institute (est. 1905; now Dr. Rajendra Prasad Central Agriculture University, Pusa).
+Bihar saw a revival of its education system during the latter part of British rule, when Patna University, the seventh-oldest university of the Indian subcontinent, was established in 1917.
+Some other institutions established during British rule include Patna College (est. 1839), Bihar School of Engineering (est. 1900; now known as National Institute of Technology, Patna), Prince of Wales Medical College (est. 1925; now Patna Medical College and Hospital), Science College, Patna (est. 1928), Patna Women's College, Bihar Veterinary College (est. 1927), and Imperial Agriculture Research Institute (est. 1905; now Dr. Rajendra Prasad Central Agriculture University, Pusa).

-The second oldest engineering college of India was established as a survey training school in 1886 and later renamed Bihar College of Engineering in 1932.
+The second-oldest engineering college in India was established as a survey training school in 1886 and later renamed Bihar College of Engineering in 1932.
 Subsequently, the Indian government upgraded the Bihar College of Engineering to National Institute of Technology (NIT) status in 2004 and granted it Institute of National Importance status in 2007, in accordance with the National Institutes of Technology Act, 2007.

-Bihar was one of the key educational hubs of East India before independence.
+Bihar was an important educational centre in Eastern India before independence.
 In the 1960s, major educational reforms were implemented to streamline the education structure of the state by the then education minister and educationist Satender Narain Sinha.
 However, the changes were short-lived, as successive governments failed to implement them.
 In 1964, the Bihar School of Yoga was established in Munger.

-Bihar has an underdeveloped educational infrastructure, creating a huge mismatch between demand and supply.
-This problem is further compounded by an increasing population and governance issues, especially during the Lalu-Rabri era, but revived after Nitish Kumar became Chief Minister.
+Bihar has an underdeveloped educational infrastructure, creating a gap between educational demand and available infrastructure.
+Educational infrastructure challenges were exacerbated by rapid population growth and administrative issues during the late 20th century.
+Following changes in state leadership in 2005, there has been a renewed focus on infrastructure investment and literacy programs.
 Improved governance has led to an economic revival in the state through increased investment in infrastructure, better health care facilities, greater emphasis on education, and a reduction in crime and corruption.
-The craving for higher education among the general population of Bihar has led to a migration of the student community from the state.
-This has led to a "flooding" of students seeking educational opportunities in other states, such as New Delhi and Karnataka, even for graduate-level college education.
-Researchers discovered that 37.8% of Bihar's teachers could not be found during unannounced visits to schools, the worst teacher absence rate in India and one of the worst in the world.
-In spite of the inadequate investment in education in Bihar, its students have done well compared to other poorer Indian states.
+High demand for higher education among the general population of Bihar has led to a migration of the student community from the state.
+This has led to large scale student migration for those seeking educational opportunities in other states, such as New Delhi and Karnataka, even for graduate-level college education.
+A study found that 37.8% of Bihar's teachers were absent during unannounced visits to schools, the worst teacher absence rate in India and one of the worst in the world.
+Despite challenges in educational investment in Bihar, some studies have reported comparatively strong student performance relative to other economically disadvantaged states.